 If you've ever tried outsourcing, you likely know how hard it can be to find reliable in person help amidst staffing shortages or if you only need a few hours of help or help outside traditional business hours.
 The rise of the gig economy has led to several options that can be incredibly helpful, including the ability to hire virtual assistants who are both more flexible and likely less expensive.
 Below, we cover where to find virtual help, as well as several ways virtual assistants can help physicians, both inside and outside of the clinical setting.

-Disclaimer: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence as to what service is right for you.
-We are not licensed financial or legal professionals and you should consult with those as appropriate before making decisions on the basis of this page.
+Disclosure: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
+These should be viewed as introductions rather than formal recommendations.
+Please do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links